commande/commande-godo/README.md

 commande-godo
 =============
+Name of Application: commande-godo
+Name of Author: Brett Commandeur
-A simple todo-list application for Assignment 1 of CMPUT 301 Fall 2014
+Description: A simple todo-list application for Assignment 1 of CMPUT 301 Fall 2014

 External Sources
 ----------------